readium/kotlin-toolkit/docs/guides/getting-started.md

 After opening a publication, you may want to read its metadata to insert a new entity into your bookshelf database, for instance.
 The `publication.metadata` object contains everything you need, including `title`, `authors` and the `published` date.

 You can retrieve the publication cover using `publication.cover()`.
-Avoid calling this from the main thread to prevent blocking the user interface.

 ## Rendering the publication on the screen (`readium-navigator`)